 Even if you’re not planning to splurge on accommodation during your Paris trip, the good news is that The Hoxton’s various dining areas are open to non-hotel guests, including for brunch at the weekends.

-Though the portions are significantly smaller than those found at other venues, such as Sunday in Soho, I’ve often found that it’s easier to find a table at The Hoxton due to its sheer size.
+Though the portions are significantly smaller than those found at other venues (and so thus this wouldn’t be my first choice for brunch in Paris), such as Sunday in Soho, I’ve often found that it’s easier to find a table at The Hoxton due to its sheer size.
 Highlights of the menu include speciality coffees and fresh berry pancakes.

 In good weather, there is also an indoor courtyard terrace area where you can enjoy your food under the sun.
 You can reserve a table at the Hoxton Rivié restaurant in advance.
 Check out The Hoxton Rivié restaurant website here.